caroseuk/Fuse61-ElasticSearch/README.md

 This example will build and install an Camel/ActiveMQ/ElasticSearch solution and install it in your local Maven repository.

 After running the installed Karaf script, multiple containers will be created containing A message producer, broker and multiple consumers.
-As well as this, 3 metrics child containers will be created with the insight-core profile installed.
+As well as this, 3 metrics child containers (**metrics1, metrics2, metrics3**) will be created with the **insight-core** profile installed.
 The insight-kibana profile will also be added to the root container to enable the web based ElasticSearch and Kibana3 console.

 <h4>Getting started...</h4>

 1. Clone this repo
-2. navigate to the fuse-fabric-mq-example root folder and execute the following command:
+2. navigate to the **fuse-fabric-mq-example** root folder and execute the following command:
 `$ mvn clean install`
 4. Launch JBoss Fuse 6.1 ESB
 5. Run the installed Karaf installer using the following command within the console: